JohnTelford/rstblog/source/av.rst

 Black Box
 .........

-When an automobile crashes, there is no black box data with stored information showing what happened.
+When an automobile crashes, there is no black box data with stored information leading to what happened.

-Federal Autonomous Automobile Agency ?
+Federal Autonomous Vehicles Agency ?
 ......................................

-AVs in the wild need something analogous to crash testing so consumers will have more information about  their AV choices
+AVs in the wild need something analogous to crash testing so consumers will have more information about  the worthiness of AV choices

-A framework could be the FAAA creates a continuing series of augmented reality videos.
-Series episodes  feature diverse  typical and untypical material that challenge AVs ability to evaluate ever changing conditions, and to quickly respond to other drivers, people, animals, weather conditions, and many more known or unknown hazards

-AVs on the road
+A framework could be the FAVA providing testing facilities, such as test tracks or  unused roads.
+Both would have unexpected events happen so  AV manufactures could not train the onboard AI systems for the testing facilities.
+FAVA employees are onboard ready to take control when necessary

 AVs
 ---